ogerardin/back2back/README.md

 Status
 ------
 Very preliminary stage: can backup files from a directory to GridFS and to the local peer through HTTP.
-Basic and incomplete GUI.
+Very incomplete GUI.

 Installing back2back
 ====================